The trendy laid-back town of Byron Bay in New South Wales, Australia has lots of unique Instagrammable photography spots!

-From around June to October from the lighthouse you can often see the humpback whales on their annual migration.
-You’ll also be able to see dolphins throughout the year.
+From around June to October from the lighthouse you can often see humpback whales on their annual migration.
+You’ll also be able to see dolphins throughout the year!

 There are several spots at the top where you can take pictures of the lighthouse such as on the path or on the grass next to the fence if you don’t want the path in your picture.
 If you do jump over the fence be very careful as the cliffs are very steep.